patriciaapenat/patriciaapenat/README.md

   - 👯 Looking forward to collaborating on exciting new projects!
   - 💬 Ask me about Python, SQL, or R!
   - 📫 Reach me at patriciaalejandrapenatorres@gmail.com
-  - ⚡ Fun fact: I recently discovered my love for kdramas!
+  - ⚡ Fun fact: Back in elementary school, I used to cry every time I saw numbers, I find them pretty cool 😂

 ---